amaranth-lang/rfcs/text/0036-async-testbench-functions.md

 The new optional named argument `background` registers the testbench as a background process when true.
 Processes created through `add_process` are always registered as background processes (except when registering legacy non-async generator functions).

-The simulator context has the following properties and methods:
+The simulator context has the following methods:
-- `process_type`
-  - Property, `ProcessType`, indicates the type of the current process.
-    This property allows a generic simulation helper function to assert that it's being run under the appropriate process type.
 - `get(expr: Value) -> int`
 - `get(expr: ValueCastable) -> any`
   - Returns the value of `expr` when awaited.